Cardinals created by Francis: 19 November 2016

 On 9 October 2016, the Pope announced that he planned to create new cardinals at a consistory on 19 November 2016, including 13 cardinals under the age of 80 and four over the age of 80.
 His selections continued to demonstrate his preference for the peripheries and places not previously represented in the College of Cardinals.
 Several are the first named cardinals from their countries.
 Of those who are under the age of 80, only Farrell is a member of the Roman Curia.
 In choosing Simoni, Francis named his first cardinal who was not a bishop; Simoni, who was one of the appointments over age 80, received a papal dispensation from the requirement of episcopal consecration.
 The appointments brought the total number of cardinals to 228 and the number of cardinal electors to 121.
+Zenari is the first active apostolic nuncio made a cardinal in the modern era.

 Asked a year later at a meeting with Jesuits in Bangladesh why he named a cardinal from "a nation where there is such a small Christian community" (about 600,000, of which about 400,000 are Catholic), Francis said:

-All the new cardinals attended the consistory on 19 November except Lesotho Bishop Khoarai, who was 87 and unable to travel.
-For the first time since his retirement Pope emeritus Benedict XVI did not attend.
+All the new cardinals attended the consistory on 19 November, except for Mosotho Bishop Khoarai, who was 87 and unable to travel.
+For the first time since his retirement, Pope emeritus Benedict XVI did not attend.
 The new cardinals were given the rank of cardinal priest except for Zenari, Farrell, and Simoni, who were made cardinal deacons.
 Cardinal Nzapalainga became the youngest member of the College of Cardinals and the first born after the Second Vatican Council.
 Following the consistory, Pope Francis and the 16 new cardinals present visited the Pope emeritus as a group at his residence in Mater Ecclesiae Monastery and received his blessing.